Vivianne Miedema

-Regularly cited as one of the greatest strikers in modern women's football, Miedema is the all-time leading scorer in the FA WSL and has scored more goals at the international level for the Netherlands than any other player, across both the women's and men's teams.
+Regarded as one of the greatest strikers in women's football history, Miedema is the all-time leading scorer in the Barclays WSL and has scored more goals at the international level for the Netherlands than any other player, across both the women's and men's teams, being the first Dutch player to score hundred international goals.
 She won the UEFA Women's Euro in 2017 with the Dutch national team, two consecutive Frauen-Bundesliga titles with Bayern Munich in 2015 and 2016, and the 2018–19 FA WSL title with Arsenal.
 In 2019, she led the Netherlands to a second-place finish at the 2019 FIFA Women's World Cup in France.
+She has also scored the most goals in a single Women's Olympics tournament with 10 at the Tokyo 2020 Olympics.

 Miedema won the BBC Women's Footballer of the Year award in November 2021.
 In 2020, she was named Women's Player of the Year at the London Football Awards and by England's Football Writers' Association.
 She was named PFA Women's Players' Player of the Year in 2019.
 She was shortlisted for the Ballon d'Or Féminin in 2019, 2021, and 2022.
 She was named to the Top 10 of The Guardian's The 100 Best Female Footballers In The World in 2017, 2019, 2020, 2021, and 2022.

 Early life

 Born and raised in Hoogeveen, Miedema grew up watching her father play football and at five years old began playing herself for HZVV in her hometown.
 Her first memory of playing football involves her two front teeth being kicked out by a young goalkeeper at age six.
 She was a frequent goalscorer from a very young age and played on boys' teams.
 When opponents laughed when they saw a girl on the pitch, it triggered her to score many goals, which she often did.
 After several years of playing for HZVV, she joined VV De Weide in 2009 and stayed with them until 2011.

 With her father and younger brother Lars, Miedema would often travel 120 mi to Rotterdam in order to watch Feyenoord play.
-At age 14, Miedema was forced to make the decision to switch to playing for the top women's league or to continue playing with boys' clubs.
+At age 14, Miedema was forced to make the decision to continue playing with boys' clubs where she was used to beating them, or to switch to playing for the top women's league.